 6. Sacrificing Too Much

 You may want to drop your debt like a hot potato.
 Unfortunately, it doesn’t work like that.
-In order to pay down your debt, it will take time and sacrifices.
+It will take time and sacrifices to pay down your debt.

 When has a crash diet worked?
 Don’t repeat this mistake with your finances.